Uptown Charlotte: Third Ward

 The third ward lies directly to the west of the intersection of Trade and Tryon.
 It is the quadrant bounded by South Tryon on the southeast and West Trade on the northeast.
 It is the Ward that house a lot of the entertainment and culture attractions in Uptown which include Knight Theatre, the Mint Museum, and the Bechtler Museum of Modern Art, the Carolina Panthers' and Charlotte FC's Bank of America Stadium, Truist Field, home of the Charlotte Knights, opened in 2014, Romare Bearden Park, which opened in September 2013, and Gateway Village.
 Gateway Village, one of the state's largest mixed-use developments, is 1.5 e6sqft in size, and home to offices, shops, restaurants, entertainment venues and over 500 housing units.
 Johnson & Wales University's Charlotte campus is located directly across from Gateway Village, with Johnson C. Smith University's campus located adjacent.
 Third ward is also the site of the upcoming Gateway Station transportation hub, which began construction in July 2018.
-The Gateway Station will house a Greyhound bus stop, an Amtrak station, LYNX Silver Line, and a CATS bus hub.
+The Gateway Station will house a Greyhound bus stop, an Amtrak station, LYNX Silver Line, and a Charlotte Area Transit System (CATS) bus hub.
 Overall the Ward includes 7600000 sqft of office space, 4,397 residential units, 367 hotel rooms, and 150000 sqft of retail space.